Residency Program Director – Elliot Stolerman, MD

 Didactic Teaching: Residents are required to participate in a regular set of conferences and lectures throughout the period of training.
 In addition, residents have the opportunity to attend other seminars and lectures given through the Center.
 Required conferences are:

-Application Procedure: Candidates for residency are expected to have completed a primary care residency program (family practice, internal medicine, OB/GYN or pediatrics) in the United States.
+Candidates for residency are expected to have completed a primary care residency program (family practice, internal medicine, OB/GYN or pediatrics) in the United States.
 The candidate must also be licensed to practice medicine in the United States.
-Applicants must complete an application form and send this along with a letter of intent and a current curriculum vitae.
-Arrangements should also be made for three letters of reference to be sent.
+Applications are handled through the Electronic Residency Application Service (ERAS) site.

 Application to the GGC residency program follows the deadlines of the ERAS site.
 Interviews are arranged and final decisions will be made as soon as possible.

 Greenwood Genetic Center is an Equal Opportunity Employer.
 Women and interested minorities are encouraged to apply.